Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Saturday's total is 2.8 points lower than the two team's combined 58.3 points per game average.

-- This contest's over/under is 3.3 points more than the 52.2 these two squads combine to surrender per game this season.
+- This contest's total is 3.3 points more than the 52.2 these two squads combine to surrender per game this season.

-- Mountaineers games this season feature an average total of 56.9 points, a number 1.4 points higher than Saturday's over/under.
+- The average total in Mountaineers games this season is 56.9, 1.4 points above Saturday's over/under of 55.5.

-- The 54.2 PPG average total in Eagles games this season is 1.3 points fewer than this game's over/under.
+- The 55.5 over/under in this game is 1.3 points higher than the 54.2 average total in Eagles games this season.

 Appalachian State Stats and Trends

-- Appalachian State is 5-1 against the spread and 6-0 overall this season when the team notches more than 31.8 points.
+- Appalachian State is 5-1 against the spread and 6-0 overall in games when it scores more than 31.8 points.

-- In games that Appalachian State totals more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.
+- In games that Appalachian State picks up more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.

 - The Mountaineers have turned the ball over 11 more times (19 total) than the Eagles have forced a turnover (8) this season.